O1ahmad/ansible-role-systemd/README.md

 **[Mount]**

-Control mount points in the sytem.
+Controls mount points in the sytem.

 #### Example